aragon/osx-plugin-template-foundry/README.md

 Testing lifecycle:

 - make test               Run unit tests, locally
+- make test-fork          Run fork tests, using RPC_URL
 - make test-coverage      Generate an HTML coverage report under ./report

-- make sync-tests         Scaffold or sync tree files into solidity tests
+- make sync-tests         Scaffold or sync test definitions into solidity tests
-- make check-tests        Checks if solidity files are out of sync
+- make check-tests        Checks if the solidity test files are out of sync
 - make markdown-tests     Generates a markdown file with the test definitions rendered as a tree

 Deployment targets: